microsoft/FluidFramework/packages/dds/tree/docs/storage/treeStorage.md

     A(Chunk A)-->B(Chunk B)-->C(Chunk C)
 ```

-The folowing sections will examine some of the general properties of this "chunk tree".
+The following sections will examine some of the general properties of this "chunk tree."

 ### Immutability